Preparing for disasters and epidemics

 Guinea is a country that is very exposed to a range of disasters.
 On top of Ebola outbreaks, the country is frequently faced with flooding, landslides, cholera epidemics and conflict.

-The British Red Cross works with the Guinea Red Cross to provide better support to communities affected by disasters.
-By training disaster response teams and giving them the right equipment, we help them get ready to take immediate action when an emergency occurs.
+The British Red Cross worked with the Guinea Red Cross to provide better support to communities affected by disasters.
+By training disaster response teams and giving them the right equipment, we helped them get ready to take immediate action when an emergency occurs.

-We also help them develop disaster plans in advance and make sure that trained volunteers get to communities as soon as possible.
+We also collaborated on disaster plans in advance so that trained volunteers get to communities as soon as possible.

-Preparing for disasters in this way means that the people and communities are better protected and the impact of disasters will be less serious
+Preparing for disasters in this way means that people and communities are better protected and the impact of disasters will be less serious.

 Healthy mothers and healthy babies

-From 2015 to 2018, The British Red Cross worked with the Guinea Red Cross to help mothers and babies to stay healthy.
-We worked to increase knowledge of and access to reproductive health services in its target communities, and to improve epidemic surveillance.
+From 2015 to 2018, The British Red Cross also worked with the Guinea Red Cross to help mothers and babies stay healthy.
+We worked to increase knowledge of and access to reproductive health services in target communities, and to improve epidemic surveillance.

 Guinea is one of the most difficult places to become a mum.
 For every 100,000 births, 650 mothers die during childbirth.
 This compares to just eight in the UK.
 Many babies also die at birth.
 For instance, while there are 65 infant deaths for every 1,000 babies born in Guinea, in the UK there are only four.

-Even before the Ebola outbreak, Guinea had a weak health system, particularly in the countryside.
-Battling the Ebola outbreak strained resources even further.
+Even before the Ebola outbreaks, Guinea had a crumbling healthcare system, particularly in the countryside.
+Battling the Ebola outbreaks strained resources even further.

 Trained health workers make a difference

-The British Red Cross worked with the Guinean Red Cross to expand a successful project that supports safe motherhood and sexual and reproductive health and rights.
+The British Red Cross worked with the Guinean Red Cross to expand a successful project.
+This supported safe motherhood and sexual and reproductive healthcare and rights.